lief-project/LIEF/doc/sphinx/formats/pe/modifications/resources.rst

 Resources Manager
 *****************

-The |lief-pe-resource-manager| is used to expose a higher-level API on the resource tree.
-It can also be used to set or change resource elements such as the manifest:
+The |lief-pe-resource-manager| provides a higher-level API for the resource tree.
+It can also be used to set or change resource elements such as the
+manifest:

 .. tabs::